Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Place selection

 As illustrated by the example place combinations in Figure~\ref{fig:combinations}, the order of places added can have a significant impact on the selected subset of places and, thus, the behavior of the returned Petri net.
 The presented framework allows for a wide range of heuristic functions, optimizing the place selection individually towards a variety of possible user interests.
 Thus, obviously, the examples presented in the following are by far not exhaustive and entirely different choices are possible, but they can serve as a starting point for an investigation of the impact and suitability of our approach.

-The \emph{linear} and \emph{sigmoid} delta adaption functions both aim to promote fitness and simplicity, but balance them in different ways.
-The \emph{constant} and \emph{no delta} delta adaption functions are introduced to be used as a baseline in our experiments, towards which the effect of the other strategies can be compared.
+The \emph{sigmoid} delta adaption function aims to promote fitness and simplicity.
+The \emph{constant} and \emph{no delta} delta adaption functions are introduced to be used as a baseline in our experiments, towards which the effect of the sigmoid delta adaption function can be compared.